-If you think about it, there is absolutely nothing in life that is worth having that does not require an effort to both achieve and then maintain.
+If you think about it, there is absolutely nothing in life that is worth having that does not require any effort to both achieve and then maintain.
 Things in life either grow or they die, it’s the law of nature.
-Relationships are no different they need to be nurtured, paid attention to, cared for and tended to.
+Relationships are no different they need to be nurtured, paid attention to, cared for, and tended to.

 If you want to feel more love or fall back “in love” you need to make acts of love part of your daily routine.
 The more you do, the better, and the more your lover is likely to reciprocate.
 What do you want to experience more of right now in your relationship, more excitement, affection, attention, appreciation, fun, support, care, security?
 It’s all possible to create.

-Love is a deeply personal and individual thing, it can mean something entirely different to than it does to me.
-Here is my perspective on Love.
+Love is a deeply personal and individual thing, it can mean something entirely different you to than what it does to me.
+Here is my perspective on love.

 Love in a relationship of misery is not helping the situation!
 So if you only have love with turmoil and pain, maybe it is not enough!

 On the other hand, you have a great relationship but there is a concern that love isn’t what it used to be, maybe there is no reason to be concerned at all.
 As love can be built.

 Other emotions we experience throughout our week can cause us to lose sight of the love we have.
 If we are feeling angry, stressed, annoyed, or upset about work, finances, family, or our health, it’s going to affect the happiness and love we feel for someone.
 So you need to make sure that you don’t over analyze in difficult times.

 Hope this helps in some way.
 I’d love to hear your thoughts about love or read favorite quotes… email them to me or post them below.

 Contact or find out more about me at www.nicolabeer.com